letsencrypt/cp-cps/CP-CPS.md

 ### 9.4.1 Privacy plan

-ISRG follows the privacy policy posted on its website (<https://letsencrypt.org/repository/>) when handling personal information.
+ISRG follows the privacy policy posted in the Policy and Legal Repository when handling personal information.

 ### 9.4.2 Information treated as private

-The privacy policy posted on ISRG's website (<https://letsencrypt.org/repository/>) identifies information that ISRG treats as private.
+The privacy policy posted in the Policy and Legal Repository identifies information that ISRG treats as private.

 ### 9.4.3 Information not deemed private

-The privacy policy posted on ISRG's website (<https://letsencrypt.org/repository/>) identifies information that ISRG does not treat as private.
+The privacy policy posted in the Policy and Legal Repository identifies information that ISRG does not treat as private.

 ### 9.4.4 Responsibility to protect private information

-ISRG employees and contractors are subject to policies or contractual obligations requiring them to comply with ISRG's privacy policy (<https://letsencrypt.org/repository/>) or contractual obligations at least as protective of private information as ISRG's privacy policy.
+ISRG employees and contractors are subject to policies or contractual obligations requiring them to comply with ISRG's privacy policy (see the Policy and Legal Repository) or contractual obligations at least as protective of private information as ISRG's privacy policy.

 ### 9.4.5 Notice and consent to use private information

-ISRG follows the privacy policy posted on its website (<https://letsencrypt.org/repository/>) when using personal information.
+ISRG follows the privacy policy posted in the Policy and Legal Repository when using personal information.

 ### 9.4.6 Disclosure pursuant to judicial or administrative process